Postnatal depression

 How is postnatal depression diagnosed?

 Postnatal depression is usually diagnosed by a doctor based on what those who know you, tell him or her.
 Sometimes the doctor may do a blood test to rule out physical reasons for the symptoms, such as anaemia.
 A short questionnaire has been developed called the Edinburgh Post Natal Depression Scale and has 10 simple questions.
-Doctors and health visitors may ask a patient to fill it in if they suspect post natal depression.
+Doctors and health visitors may ask a patient to fill it in if they suspect postnatal depression.

-Postnatal depression help
+Postnatal depression support

 The most important thing you can do for yourself is believe that you will get better.

-• Try to get as much rest as you can although this can be difficult with a small baby.
+Try to get as much rest as you can although this can be difficult with a small baby.
 Try to recruit the help of friends or family and readily accept any offers of help that come along.
 This is very important, as tiredness seems to make depression worse.

-• Don't try to force yourself back to normal too quickly.
+Don't try to force yourself back to normal too quickly.
 Many people feel that by keeping busy such as going back to work, things will right themselves, but this can actually prolong the illness.

-• Be kind to yourself.
+Be kind to yourself.
 Don't force yourself to do things you don't really want to do or that upset you.

-• Exercise.
+Exercise.
 It can be difficult to be active when all you want to do is curl up and go to sleep but exercise releases endorphins.

 Possible sources of help include the GP, midwife, health visitor, community psychiatric nurse, psychotherapist, counsellor or psychiatrist.
-Experts suggest that the best treatment for post natal depression may be a combination of practical support and advice, psychotherapy, counselling and, if necessary, anti-depressants.
+Experts suggest that the best treatment for postnatal depression may be a combination of practical support and advice, psychotherapy, counselling and, if necessary, anti-depressants.

-Counselling
+Counselling support

-These treatments can be very effective and offer you the opportunity to explore any underlying factors that could have contributed to the post natal depression.
+These treatments can be very effective and offer you the opportunity to explore any underlying factors that could have contributed to the postnatal depression.
 Although the availability of counselling can depend on where you live, many GPs now have a counsellor or psychotherapist attached to their surgery.
 They can also refer to a psychologist or psychiatrist on the NHS.

 The NHS has lots of advice on postnatal depression